 Ducks are a wonderful addition to any homestead.
 I think I might actually prefer them over chickens.
 So how exactly do you raise ducks?
-And how do they differ from raising chickens?
+And how does raising ducks differ from raising chickens?
 Let’s talk about that.

 How to Get Started Raising Ducks

 Wait, let me back up a minute.
-Before you get your ducks, you should probably decided on a breed and know what your goal is.
+Before you get your ducks, you should probably decided on a breed of duck and know what your goal is.

-Want duck meat?
-Your probably want a Pekin.
+Are you raising ducks for meat?
+You probably want a Pekin.

-Want eggs?
-I whole heartily recommend the Khaki Campbell.
+Raising ducks for eggs?
+I wholeheartedly recommend the Khaki Campbell.
 Remember Jill?
 She laid an egg a day for over 2 years and then continued to lay less often for a few more years after that.
 Seriously she was a machine.

-Just want a duck for entertainment?
+Just want a duck for a pet?
 Get which ever ducklings you find cutest!

 Okay, back to bringing home your new ducklings.
-If you have ever raised day-old chicks, things are much the same, with a few exceptions.
+If you have ever raised day-old chicks, raising ducklings is much the same, with a few exceptions.
 You need to have a nice brooder area for your ducklings.

 - A heat source.
 Most commonly a heat lamp with red bulb.
 Like chicks, they need about 90-95 degrees at the start and then reduce the temperature 5 degrees until they are feathered out and the brooder temp is the same as the room temperature.